Resisting Arrest

 Under Ohio law, resisting arrest generally involves knowingly resisting or interfering with a lawful arrest.

-However, these cases are rarely as straightforward as prosecutors claim.
+However, these cases are often far more complicated than prosecutors initially claim.

 A person does not necessarily have to physically fight with police officers to face a resisting arrest allegation.
-In many cases, officers claim that movements, hesitation, confusion, verbal confrontation, or failure to immediately comply constituted resistance.
+Officers may claim that hesitation, confusion, movement, panic-driven reactions, verbal confrontation, or delayed compliance constituted resistance.

 Common situations that may lead to resisting arrest charges include: